Chenhere22/Internet-Banking-System_BA/README.md

 # Internet-Banking-System_BA

+## Project description

-Project Objective
+1. Project Objective
 To upgrade the current internet banking system by improving user experience, strengthening security features, and incorporating advanced capabilities such as biometric authentication and real-time notifications.

-Business Problem
+2. Business Problem
 Customers are experiencing slow transaction times, limited mobile functionality and concerns over security vulnerabilities with the current internet banking system.

-AS-IS State
+3. AS-IS State
 The current system supports basic transactions, account management, and periodic updates via email or SMS.
-It lacks features like biometric security, advanced analytics for users, and seamless mobile support.
+It lacks features like biometric security, advanced analytics for users, visualisation of transation, and seamless mobile support.

-To-BE State
+4. To-BE State
 The upgraded system will provide:
 Real-time processing of transactions
+Visualisation of transation
 Full mobile functionality with native app support Biometric login and transaction authorization Personalized financial insights through advanced analytics Integration with other financial platforms and services

-Project Stakeholders
+## Project Stakeholders
 Customers
 Bank Management
 IT Department